 Main parts on an excellent letter

-In the beginning of your writing, you should thank the employer for offering you a job.
-You should also stress how happy you are to get a chance to work for them.
-It can look like this:
+In the beginning of your writing you should thank the employer for offering you a job.
+You should emphasize how happy you are to get the chance to work for their company.
+Such a simple introduction can look like the following paragraph:

 Dear Mr. Xxx,

 I am really pleased to receive a job offer of (name of the position) from your company.
-You, as well as the philosophy and vision of your company made a deep impression on me.
-I thought about it for a while and believe that I can utilize my skills and contribute to the prosperity of your company and in that way be useful for the entire society.
-Your offer is very good, except of few details.
+Your corporate values and goals, as well as your personal skills and experience, left a strong impression in my memory.
+I thought about your offer for quite a while, and believe that I would utilize my skills and contribute to the prosperity of your company, becoming an asset for your team.
+But before we can move on, I would like to discuss a few details of the offer.

-At the end of your letter, it is important to leave the doors open for further negotiations.
-Tell the employer that you are open for discussion.
-Stress your intentions to deal with the problem quickly and start your job asap.
-Check the example below:
+At the end of your letter, it is important to leave the door open for further negotiation–give them a chance to respond.
+Tell the employer that you are open for discussion, that your letter is not a yes-no proposition.
+Stress your intentions to deal with the problem quickly, so you can start working for them and help them prosper.

 (Your name and contact details)

 * May also interest you: 7 sample answers to “What is your desired salary?” interview question.